 Slide 1: Company Overview.

 The best way to give an overview of your company is to state concisely your core value proposition: What unique benefit will you provide to what set of customers to address what particular need?
-Then you can add three or four additional dot points to clarify your target markets, your unique technology/solution, and your status (launch date, current customers, revenue rate, pipeline, funding needed).
+Then you can add three or four additional dot points to clarify your target markets, your unique technology/solution, your traction (launch date, current customers, revenue rate, pipeline) and your status (funding required).
 Key objective: Flesh out the foundation you established at the beginning.
 At this point, no one should have any question about what it is that your company does, or plans to do.
 The only questions that should remain are the details of how you are going to do it.
 Another key objective you should have achieved by this point in your presentation is to make sure that if there are some compelling brand names associated with your company (customers, partners, investors, advisors), your audience knows about them.
 Feel free to drop names early and often—starting with your first email introduction to the investor.
 Brand name relationships build your credibility, but do not overstate them if they are tenuous.

 You need to make it clear that there is a big, important problem (current or emerging) that you are going to solve, or opportunity you are going to exploit, and that you understand the market dynamics surrounding the opportunity—why does this situation exist and persist, and why is it only now that it can be addressed?
 Show that you really understand the very particular market segment you are targeting, and frame your market analysis according to the specific problem and solution you are laying out.
 In some cases, however, the problem you are attacking is so obvious and clear that you can drop this slide altogether.
 You do not have to tell investors that there are a lot of cell phones out there, or that teenagers like to socialize.
 Save yourself, and the investors, the pain of restating the obvious.

 Even if your market opportunity is not obvious, in most cases you can assert the size of your opportunity on slide 2.
 But sometimes you may need a dedicated slide to clarify the factors that define the size and scope of the opportunity, particularly if you are going after multiple market segments.
 Or there may be a unique emerging trend that requires explanation.
-Do not use this slide to quote the Gartner Group or Frost & Sullivan; show that you really understand where your prospective customers are from the ground up.
+Do not use this slide to quote the Gartner Group or Frost & Sullivan market size projections, or a Total Available Market number you got off the internet; show that you really understand who and where your prospective customers are from the ground up.